israkir/sentiment-analyzer/README.md

 2. Put your input file into `data/input/` folder.

-3. Stopwords are included in `data/stopwords.txt` file.
-You can tweak it according to your need.

 Notes
 =====

-1) Assuming your input file name is `dev.in`, these files will be generated in order in `data/output/` directory:
+1. Assuming your input file name is `dev.in`, these files will be generated in order in `data/output/` directory:

   * `dev.in.simplified`: Simplified Chinese version of `dev.in`.

   * `dev.in.segmented`: Word segmented version of `dev.in.simplified`.

-  * `dev.in.pos_tagged`: POS tagged version of `dev.in.segmented`.

-  * `dev.in.stopwords_cleaned`: Stopwords cleaned version of `dev.in.segmented`.

-  * `dev.in.word_frequencies`: Single character frequencies of `dev.in.segmented`.
+  * `dev.in.analysis_results`: All sentiment analysis results computed from `dev.in.segmented` with punctuations cleaned.

+2. There is a file `data/trained_sentence_probabilities`  which contains the sentence probabilities for different clause relations trained from the `dev.in` and its correct output.
+It must be one of inputs of `src/sentiment_analyzer/py` which is set in `run.sh`.

+3. There is a stopwords list included in `data/stopwords.txt` which are not used in the current codebase.
+It might be used for larger input data to improve performance later in the future.

 Input Format